 Source: Australian Department of Health

-Coronavirus (COVID-19) is a respiratory illness caused by a new virus.
+COVID-19 is a respiratory illness caused by a new virus.
 Symptoms range from a mild cough to pneumonia.

-The World Health Organisation has produced a video which explains the virus, where it came from, what it does, how it’s transmitted, what the symptoms are, and how we can prevent infection.
+The World Health Organisation has produced a video below which explains the virus, where it came from, what it does, how it’s transmitted, what the symptoms are, and how we can prevent infection.